How to Find and Hire iOS Developers

 It’s a challenge for many companies to hire iOS developers because of severe competiton for talents

 According to Statista, there are currently around 2.8 million iOS developers in the world.
-Despite this, it’s a challenge for many companies and startups to hire them: most programmers find work shortly after finishing their studies, and companies fight for talented specialists.
+Despite this, it’s a challenge for many companies and startups to hire iPhone app developers: most programmers find work shortly after finishing their studies, and companies fight for talented specialists.

 Large companies offer lots of perks, bonuses, and benefits for programmers that smaller companies with little or no development expertise just can’t offer.
 Moreover, companies that have strong software engineering expertise, like outsourcing companies, find it easier to assess candidates and figure out which are truly the best.

 The simple fact is this: to create an iOS application, you need to hire an iOS developer who works with Objective-C or Swift in Xcode.
 But the world of iOS developers is so vast in terms of hourly rates, experience levels, locations, and both hard and soft skills that you need to assess more skills to find the perfect candidate.